Updates for Research Scanning

 As research MRI scanning begins again, various limitations and restrictions apply as mandated by Stanford and government agencies.
 Standard Operating Procedures (SOPs) apply for various situations as described below.
 These procedures may be modified as conditions dictate.

-Stanford is cautiously restarting research in a phased approach, and has approved the scanning of phantoms and, beginning June 10 2020, a pilot study of human subjects under limited conditions, namely, the operator and participant must be members of the same lab.
+Stanford is cautiously restarting research in a phased approach, and has approved the scanning of phantoms and, beginning June 10, 2020, a pilot study of human subjects under limited conditions, namely, the operator and participant must be members of the same lab.
 All users will have to have Stanford-mandated approval from their department, and are required to abide by Lucas Center policies provided here.
-Investigators must supply their own PPE, which includes masks, and for scanning humans, a face shield.
-As before the Center will supply gloves when scanning humans.
+Facial masking is recommended for both scan operators/personnel as well as participants but not required.
+If masks are utilized by scan participants, they must employ the MRI-safe masks supplied by the Lucas Center.
+As before, the Center will supply gloves when scanning humans.
 Handwashing hygiene, social distancing and other regimens described in the documentation must be strictly adhered to in the Center.
 Safety of all persons is the topmost priority, which entails detailed attention to disinfection/cleaning.

-1. Obtain approval for research restart from home department (Stanford-mandated);
+2. Obtain approval for research restart from home department AND Radiology Departments (Stanford-mandated);